 Hollywood teaches us about all the fun college experiences—relationships, parties, new friends, and Greek letters of fraternities.
 However, numbers show a slightly different picture.

-College is nice, indeed, but let’s see who college students, how they identify, how successful they turn out to be, and how this experience affects their lives.
+College is nice, indeed, but let’s see who college students are, how they identify, how successful they turn out to be, and how this experience affects their lives.

-2. 1 in 5 college women in the US has been sexually assaulted.
+2. When it comes to rapes on college campuses, statistics show that 1 in 5 college women in the US has been sexually assaulted.

 Several surveys confirmed the statement that 20% of women attending college in the US would become victims of sexual assault.